On Querying, Rejection, and Finding the Right Agent

 Thanks for your interest.
 Below you’ll find author bios, a downloadable photo, and press-ready materials.
 For anything not listed here, feel free to reach out through my contact page.
 I am represented by Giles Anderson of The Anderson Literary Agency.

-Please credit Elizabeth Pozzi if applicable.
+Please credit Elizabeth Pozzi where applicable.

-Short Bio (84 words):
+Short Bio (72 words):

-Medium Bio (123 words):
+Medium Bio (121 words):

-Full Bio (for panels, conferences, or event sites, 192 words):
+Full Bio (for panels, conferences, or event sites, 240 words):

-His essays and creative nonfiction have been accepted by Fjords Review, Northern New England Review, Ponder Review, Villain Era, Across the Margin, Osmosis Press, The Word’s Faire, In Parentheses, Angry Gable Press, SoFloPoJo, and Ink in Thirds.
-His fiction has been accepted by Cursed Morsels, Brilliant Flash Fiction, and Paragraph Planet.
-His poetry has been accepted by Rattle, The Fib Review, and Wingless Dreamer.
+His essays and creative nonfiction appear in Fjords Review, Northern New England Review, Ponder Review, Across the Margin, Villain Era, Cursed Morsels, Osmosis Press, The Word’s Faire, PERCH, Epistemic Lit, SoFloPoJo, In Parentheses, Ink in Thirds, Angry Gable Press, and Headstone Zine.
+His fiction can be found in Brilliant Flash Fiction, Paragraph Planet, and Roi Fainéant Press, and his poetry in Rattle, The Fib Review, and Wingless Dreamer.
 He is also a 2025 Best of the Net nominee.

 He is a member of Biographers International Organization, Historical Writers of America, Authors Against Book Bans, and the Nebraska Writers Guild.
 He lives in Council Bluffs, Iowa, and shares his work at ryantpozzi.com and on social media at @ryantpozzi.